knulli-cfw/knulli.org/docs/systems/pico-8.md

 ### Installing Pico-8 with the built-in KNULLI installer

-The easiest way to set up standalone Pico-8 on your KNULLI device is via the Pico-8 installer which already comes with KNULLI:
+The easiest way to set up standalone Pico-8 on your KNULLI device is via the Pico-8 installer which already comes with KNULLI.
+The installer should take care of everything and install Pico8 for you.
+It will also install *Splore*, the official browser for Pico-8 games.

 - Go to [Lexaloffle's download page](https://www.lexaloffle.com/games.php?page=updates)
 - From that page download the `Raspberry Pi` zip file
-- Simply copy the zip file into your `roms/pico8` folder
+- Simply copy the entire zip file into your `roms/pico8` folder (do **not** unzip it)
-- establish a ([SSH connection](../../configure/ssh) to your device
+- On your KNULLI device
-- type the command `install-pico8.sh` and press ++"Enter"++

-The installer should take care of everything and install Pico8 for you.
-It will also install *Splore*, the official browser for Pico-8 games.
+    - press ++"Start"++ to bring up the main menu
+    - go to *Device Settings*
+    - find and launch *Install Pico-8* (this option will **only** show up if you put the expected zip file into `roms/pico8`!)
+    - KNULLI will install Pico-8 for you and restart the GUI

+!!! info "You can also install Pico-8 from the command line"

+    The built-in Pico-8 installer can be launched from the command line.
+Simply put the file in the right place as explained above.
+Establish access to the command line, either via ADB or via [SSH connection](../../configure/ssh).
+Now simply type the command `knulli-install-pico8` and press ++"Enter"++ to launch the installer.

 ### Installing Pico-8 manually